 where this is for a specific initial state ($i$) to final state ($f$) electronic transition.
 The total cross section is obtained by summing all possible initial and final states.
 The incoming and outgoing DM particle may be relativistic and has four-momenta

-and the electron in the crystal is non-relativistic with initial and final four-momenta\footnote{Since the electrons are in a periodic lattice, they do not have definite momenta, however the typical momentum should be around the Fermi momentum that is $\mathcal{O}(\alpha m_e) = \mathcal{O}(4\:\mathrm{keV})$, which is safely non-relativistic.
-We will write expressions containing $\vec{k'}$ in terms of the transferred momentum $\vec{q} = \vec{k'} - \vec{k}$.
+and the electron in the crystal is nonrelativistic with initial and final four-momenta\footnote{Since the electrons are in a periodic lattice, they do not have definite momenta, however the typical momentum should be around the Fermi momentum that is $\mathcal{O}(\alpha m_e) = \mathcal{O}(4\:\mathrm{keV})$, which is safely nonrelativistic.
+We will write expressions containing $\mathbf{k'}$ in terms of the transferred momentum $\mathbf{q} = \mathbf{k'} - \mathbf{k}$.
 The DM particle is also not directly interacting with a single electron, but rather with the electron density.}

-Working in the rest frame of the detector, we can set $|\vec{v}_1 - \vec{v}_2| \approx v$, the velocity of the DM, and $E_e = E_e' = m_e$.
+Working in the rest frame of the detector, we can set $|\mathbf{v}_1 - \mathbf{v}_2| \approx v$, the velocity of the DM, and $E_e = E_e' = m_e$.
 We can multiply by $1 = \int d\omega \delta(\omega - (E_e' - E_e)) = \int d\omega \delta(\omega - (\omega_f - \omega_i))$ to obtain a differential cross section with respect to transferred energy $\omega$.
 To obtain the full differential cross section, we sum over all initial and final electron states:

-We will first derive separately the amplitudes for models with vector/scalar mediators to show the origin of the $H_{A'}$ function defined in eq.~(\ref{eq:H}).\footnote{Recall that $A'$ refers to a general mediator (either vector or scalar).} For fermionic DM particles scattering off an electron with initial state $\ket{i}$ and final state $\ket{f}$ though a vector mediator $V$, the amplitude $\mathcal{M}_{if}^{V}$ is
+We will first derive separately the amplitudes for models with vector/scalar mediators to show the origin of the $H_{A'}$ function defined in Eq.~(\ref{eq:H}).\footnote{Recall that $A'$ refers to a general mediator (either vector or scalar).} For fermionic DM particles scattering off an electron with initial state $\ket{i}$ and final state $\ket{f}$ though a vector mediator $V$, the amplitude $\mathcal{M}_{if}^{V}$ is

-where the $\gamma^0$ term is dominant for the non-relativistic electron vertex and we have taken the non-relativistic limit of the electron spinors:
+where the $\gamma^0$ term is dominant for the nonrelativistic electron vertex and we have taken the nonrelativistic limit of the electron spinors:

-The factor of $2m_e$ comes from the normalization of the relativistic wavefunctions.
-Since the electrons are in a crystal, we have to replace the usual delta function over incoming and outgoing spins with an interaction with the electron density operator, $n(\vec{q}\,) = \sum_{\vec{r}_j} e^{-i \vec{q}\cdot\vec{r}_j}$.
+The factor of $2m_e$ comes from the normalization of the relativistic wave functions.
+Since the electrons are in a crystal, we have to replace the usual delta function over incoming and outgoing spins with an interaction with the electron density operator, $n(\mathbf{q}) = \sum_{\mathbf{r}_j} e^{-i \mathbf{q}\cdot\mathbf{r}_j}$.